China's anger at North Korea overcomes worry over U.S. stealth flights

 FRENEMY

-Russia, China's giant neighbour to the north and west, also appears to be setting aside its rivalry with the United States When it comes to issues with North Korea.
+Russia, China's giant neighbor to the north and west, also appears to be setting aside its rivalry with the United States When it comes to issues with North Korea.

 Moscow has warned that heightened military activity on the Korean Peninsula was slipping into a vicious cycle, but senior Russian Foreign Ministry official Grigory Logvinov told the RIA news agency on Saturday: "At least at this point, we see that the statements (of Washington) are rather restrained.
 The position of the American side is a bit reassuring".

-China has long been accustomed to living with its unpredictable "frenemy" neighbour, a country valued as a bulwark against the United States and feared as a source of dangerous instability.
+China has long been accustomed to living with its unpredictable "frenemy" neighbor, a country valued as a bulwark against the United States and feared as a source of dangerous instability.

 An online survey begun over the weekend by influential Chinese tabloid the Global Times found that more than 80 percent of respondents did not believe the current situation on the Korean Peninsula was serious.